 The process of gathering evidence and submitting an application for benefits to the SSA can overwhelm someone with anxiety.
 Luckily, this is not a process you have to navigate on your own.

 Consider enlisting the help of a lawyer when seeking benefits.
 An attorney may unburden you by handling all major steps in the process.
-Plus, their assistance might even improve your chances of receiving an approval from the SSA.
-For more information, take the Free Case Evaluation on this page today to get connected and speak with a lawyer—at zero cost to you
+How much the SSA pays for a mental health disability varies, so an attorney might even improve your chances of getting the compensation you deserve.
+For more information, take the Free Case Evaluation on this page today to get connected and speak with a lawyer—at zero cost to you.